About Affect Autism

 We’ve heard too many horror stories about the treatment of autistics and children with developmental differences in public schools, mostly due to a lack of understanding on the part of very dedicated staff and parents of neurotypical children.
 With education and the appropriate use of public dollars, all of this can easily be avoided.

-We would like to see the Developmental, Individual differences, Relationship-based (DIR) model be the primary model in Special Education in the Ontario school system, and across all hospitals and community service resources for special needs children across the globe.
+We would like to see the Developmental, Individual differences, Relationship-based (DIR®) model be the primary model in Special Education in the school system, and across all hospitals and community service resources for special needs children in Ontario and across the globe.

 Sign up for our updates